 I didn’t listen.
 And I’m glad I didn’t.
 I think everyone who said I should leave the ceiling white thought that a navy blue ceiling would make the room seem smaller.
 It actually has the opposite effect, though – it makes the room feel like it goes on forever.
 The dark color on the walls and ceiling makes them just recede into the background.

 Also, as you can see, there’s no wainscoting.
-In this post, I talked about how I was going to paint the walls navy, but then add white wainscoting to break up the dark color.
+In this post about five changes to the guest bathroom, I talked about how I was going to paint the walls navy, but then add white wainscoting to break up the dark color.

 I put one piece of the white wainscoting up on the wall and immediately knew it wasn’t what I wanted.
 It felt bulky and clunky and made the room feel smaller.
 I liked the expansiveness of the navy – so I just left the walls navy.
 The white trim, the white vanity, the white tub and shower curtain, and the white toilet would set off the navy just fine.

 I made faux Roman shades to cover the window.
-I followed this tutorial, but used a curtain I bought at Home Goods (rather than a shower curtain).
+I followed this tutorial for making faux roman shades from shower curtains, but used a curtain I bought at Home Goods (rather than a shower curtain).
 The rug is jute and I got it on clearance at Home Goods for – you won’t believe it – $8!

 I found this little tray at the thrift store for $1.
 The soap dispenser is from IKEA.